-It can safely be said now that the marriage is over; that chapter has come to an end that I frankly did not see coming, especially after reading Fuad Lawal’s view about how Tonto turned her life around with an impressive 360-degree spin - changing from the bad girl we all knew on TV to a happily married woman, ‘wonderful’ Christian and a great mum whose joyful moments were numerous.
+It can safely be said now that the marriage is over.
+That chapter has come to an end that I frankly did not see coming, especially after reading Fuad Lawal’s view about how Tonto turned her life around with an impressive 360-degree spin.

-Just as we were still trying to wrap our heads around the end of yet another celebrity marriage, and circumstances surrounding this particular separation, the actress gave us something else to chew on.
+Just as we were still trying to wrap our heads around the end of yet another celebrity marriage and the circumstances surrounding this particular separation, the actress gave us something else to chew on.

-She took to Instagram earlier today February 24, 2017, to talk about how her marriage has not been the fairy tale she has always painted it to be.
+She took to Instagram earlier today February 24, 2017, to talk about how her marriage has not been the fairy tale she had always painted it to be.

-According to her, she was only trying to support a man she loved with her platform.
+According to her, she was only trying to support a man she loved.

 In her exact words, “I posted stuffs my ex-husband bought for me doesn't make it true.
 I used my platform to lie, to make him the man he is today.”

-…I have not started talking, I will bare it all but there is time for everything.
+…I have not started talking, I will bare it all but there is time for everything," she said.

 She did the ‘baring’ in her response to a fan on IG, saying “Nobody knows how many STDs I have treated or pain I [knew] in marriage.
 If laughter is all they have then the karma that bites me awaits them all.